 Unfortunately, if your basement had any carpeting or upholstered furniture in it, then you’ll most likely need to remove them and toss them out.
 Extensive water damage can ruin both carpets and upholstery.
 Remove all other damaged items from the basement as well.

 You want to place these items in an area outside of the basement to dry.
 Once the items dry fully, you can then bring them back into the repaired basement.
-Make sure to speak with one of our water damage professionals about any electrical items that may have been affected and if they’re safe to use after drying.
+Make sure to speak with one of our professionals about any electrical items that may have been affected and if they’re safe to use after drying.

-Are you in need of professional water damage restoration for your flooded basement?
+Are you in need of professional restoration for your flooded basement?
 Discovering flooding in a basement is one of the last things you want to do, but when it happens, you should be prepared.
 Knowing the exact steps to take after a basement flood is the first step to ensuring you get your basement restored quickly.